hannesdatta/thesis-guide/content/coach/firstmeeting.md

 * Make an overview of the data that you have or plan to use
     * e.g ., inform yourself about the dataset, make some descriptive statistics if possible; see also the section on describing your data on this site

-* Make an overview about the software stack you're planning to use (e.g., R, Python)
+* Make an overview about the software stack you're planning to use
+    * Which software to accomplish which (pipeline) task? (e.g., R for data preparation, Python for k-means clustering, R for fixed-effects model, etc.)

 * Prepare a rough sketch about your [project pipeline](/pipeline)
     * ideally, study our workflows on [tilburgsciencehub.com](http://tilburgsciencehub.com/workflow), and follow our [tutorial on reproducible workflows](http://tilburgsciencehub.com/tutorial) before you start with your thesis